difference between NRE and NRO account

 • Tax Residency: However, the taxability of the interest may depend on the NRI's country of residence and its tax treaties with India.

-How NRO Accounts Are Taxed in India
+How NRO Accounts are taxed in India

 The NRO account tax is subject to the following conditions: